gecko0307/dagon/platform/README.md

 # Dagon Platform

-Dagon Platform will be a simple stand-alone game creation suite based on Dagon and [GScript3](https://github.com/gecko0307/gscript3).
+Dagon Platform will be a simple stand-alone game runner based on Dagon and [GScript3](https://github.com/gecko0307/gscript3).
+It will be tightly integrated with the [editor](https://github.com/gecko0307/dagon/tree/master/editor), resulting in a beginner-friendly visual game creation suite.
 It is not finished yet, only the most basic features are exposed to the scripting engine at the moment.

-The Platform consists of a pre-made Dagon application that executes user-provided script (`scripts/main.gsc`).
+Dagon Platform consists of a pre-made Dagon application that executes user-provided script (`scripts/main.gsc`).
 The main script should be compiled to bytecode using `gs` compiler:

 ```
 gs -c -i scripts/main.gs